 John Dingell remembered as 'one of the greatest legislators in American history'

-The death of former congressman John Dingell on Thursday quickly sparked a wide array of reactions from the political class as colleagues and fellow lawmakers mourned the loss of the longer-serving member in the history of Congress.
+The death of former Rep. John Dingell on Thursday quickly sparked a wide array of reactions from the political class as colleagues and fellow lawmakers mourned the loss of the longest serving member in the history of Congress.

 "Today, we have lost a beloved pillar of the Congress and one of the greatest legislators in American history," House Speaker Nancy Pelosi, D-Calif., said in a statement.
 "Every chapter of Chairman John Dingell’s life has been lived in service to our country, from his time as a House Page, to his service in the Army during World War II, to his almost six decades serving the people of Michigan in the U.S. Congress.
 John Dingell leaves a towering legacy of unshakable strength, boundless energy and transformative leadership."